Current Research Areas

 The following are some key components of workforce innovation:

-Employee involvement: Encouraging employees to contribute their ideas and suggestions for improvement can lead to a more innovative and engaged workforce.
+Employee involvement: Encouraging employees to contribute ideas and suggestions for improvement can foster a more innovative and engaged workforce.

 Creativity and risk-taking: Encouraging employees to think creatively and embrace new ideas, even when they involve risk, can foster a culture of innovation.